-Whether you’re looking back to yesteryear to remember your childhood, or are thinking about recreating one of these looks today, we have a few dozen ideas for you, with a variety of styles, colors, and features… many of which are just as delightful now as ever.
+Whether you’re looking back to yesteryear to remember your childhood, or are thinking about recreating one of these looks today, we have a few dozen ideas for you.
+There are a variety of styles, colors, and features… many of which are just as delightful now as ever.

 Vintage home decorating: Kids’ rooms can be their castles (1960)